Code of Student Rights and Responsibilites

 - Attempting to discourage an individual’s proper participation in, or use of, the conduct system.

-- Harassment (verbal or physical), intimidation, and/or retaliation against any person participating in the conduct process.
+- Retaliation against any person participating in the conduct process.

 - Influencing or attempting to influence another person to commit an abuse of the conduct system.

 Violations of Missouri State University’s Tobacco Use/Smoking Policy.

 Assisting or encouraging, through act or omission, any person or group with committing or attempting to commit a violation of this Code or federal/state laws and regulations.
 Failure to leave or report a situation where any person is committing or attempting to commit a violation of this Code.

 University conduct proceedings may be instituted against a student charged with conduct that potentially is a violation of both criminal law and this Code.
 Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceeding off-campus at the discretion of the office of student conduct.
 Determinations made or consequences imposed under this Code shall not be subject to change because criminal charges were dismissed, reduced or resolved in favor of or against the criminal law defendant.
 In cases involving potential criminal conduct the office of student conduct, in conjunction with the dean of students and other appropriate university officials, will determine whether law enforcement shall be notified.